An internship is a clinical training experience that takes place in a health care

 4) Notify the Internship Coordinator of your internship site selection

-The site supervisor completes an Affiliation Agreement with McKendree, outlining responsibilities of both institutions.
+An appropriate representative from the site completes an Affiliation Agreement with McKendree University that outlines the responsibilities of both institutions.
 The Internship Coordinator manages distribution and collection of these agreements.
 Students may not begin their internship until this signed affiliation agreement is secured from their site.
 Students should not begin seeing clients at their internship site until the beginning of the semester in which they are enrolled in internship.
 Students are permitted to complete required training or orientation prior to that time if needed.

 FALL START INTERNSHIP DEADLINES